WilliamL92/TiledToArray/README.md

 }
 reader.readAsText(json)
 ```
-### Make sure that all of your image link from the JSON Tiled file are good
+### Make sure that all of your images link from the JSON Tiled file are good